Arthur Menachem Hantke: Zionist activism

 In 1903, he was elected to the board of directors of the Jewish National Fund, where he held until 1928.
 In 1910 he was appointed chairman of the Zionist Organization in Germany, a position he held until 1920.
 In 1911 he was elected to the Zionist Executive in Berlin.

 With the outbreak of the First World War, he transferred with Otto Warburg the Zionist Executive to Copenhagen, which was neutral, and at the same time worked with the aid of the Jews of Eastern Europe who were under German occupation and with the Germans trying to influence the Turks not to destroy the Jewish community in Eretz Israel.
 He opposed the establishment of the Jewish Legion because he wanted the Zionists to remain neutral.
 He gladly accepted the Balfour Declaration and worked to receive parallel statements from the Central Powers.

 Following the deportation of the Jewish population of Tel-Aviv and Jaffa during World War I by the Ottoman commander Djemal Pasha, Zionist support for the Entente grew.
 In an attempt to undermine the Entente's war effort, the German government attempted to elicit Zionist support.
-Hentke met with Ottokar Czernin, the foreign minister of Austria-Hungary, and received the following statement:
+Hantke met with Ottokar Czernin, the foreign minister of Austria-Hungary, and received the following statement:

 In 1919, he initiated the establishment of the Central Zionist Archives.
 With the establishment of Keren Hayesod, he was appointed head of the Fund's Central European Department.
 In 1926 he was appointed as a director of the Keren Hayesod and immigrated to Israel, where the Central Bureau of the Fund was located.
 In 1933 he was appointed to head Keren Hayesod.
 As part of his job, he was required to deal with the issue of the immigration of German Jews after the Nazis came to power.